KevBuild4UR/_backup/ipls.md

 # Available IPLs

 Explore the list of IPLs available for the creator.
-Each IPL also comes complete with Descriptions, Images and Coords!
+Each IPL also comes complete with Descriptions, Images and Coordinates!
 The list will continue to be updated.

 ## How to load an IPL in the creator?
 (Dev Survival Creator Only)